splunk/public-o11y-docs/data-visualization/charts/create-charts.rst

 #.
 Select :guilabel:`Chart` from the :guilabel:`Create` menu.
 Alternatively, you can select :guilabel:`New Chart` on custom dashboards.
 #.
 Search for metrics or events you want to plot on your chart.
 For more information, see :ref:`chart-builder`.

     .. note:: You can add functions to your chart with the :strong:`F(x)` column.
-See :ref:`plot-analytics` and :ref`analytics-ref` for more details.
+See :ref:`plot-analytics` and :ref:`analytics-ref` for more details.
 #.
 Customize your chart.
 See :ref:`chart-options-tab`.

 See also :ref:`choose-chart-type`.